10: Biohydrogen - Hydrogenases

 Introduction

 In the last section, we described different ways to produce H2 and the colors ascribed to them based on the environmental impacts.
-Many look to the production and use of H2 to provide energy without releasing CO2.
-H2 can be used in fuel cells to power spacecraft and cars, as shown in the reaction below.
+Many look to produce and use H2 to provide energy without releasing CO2.
+As shown in the reaction below, H2 can be used in fuel cells to power spacecraft and cars.

 \begin{equation}